Featured image of post Run!

 error: creating user | createUser

-In fact, there are plenty of createUser operations that go well.
+In reality, there are plenty of createUser operations going well.
 The problem may not lie with the operation itself.

-I’m wandering through the available fields and one of them catches my eye: the pod_id, the ID of the pod on which the microservice is running on the infra side.
+I browse through the available fields and one catches my attention: the pod_id, the ID of the pod on which the microservice is running on the infra side.

 I decided to display it: